You’d be hard-pressed to find many people who openly admit that they cry.

 What is it about his coda that stands out so much?

-There’s a finality to it that literally feels like the end of something special.
+There’s a finality to it that feels like the end of something special.
 Something that I’ve been sitting here for the last hour trying to put into words.

 I can’t.
 Well, I kind of can lol.